gphoto2 — command-line gphoto2 client

 In case of multiple USB cameras, the

-shows you the specific port each camera is connected to.
+--auto-detect shows you the specific port each camera is connected to.

-Specify serial transfer speed.
+--speed SPEEDSpecify serial transfer speed.

 Specify camera model.
 The

-option prints a list of all explicitly
+--list-cameras option prints a list of all explicitly

 supported cameras.